Admissions at King Edwin School

 It starts when the Local Authority sends us a referral.
 We read the documents carefully.
 If everything suggests a good fit, we invite the young person, parents or carers, and key professionals to visit the school.
 A visit is important.
 It helps everyone picture daily life here and decide together whether our environment and approach feel right.

 Sometimes we arrange a home visit as part of induction.
 This gives families time to share more detail, discuss any prescribed medication, and hear how we support positive behaviour using Team Teach.
-If a home visit is not required, we complete the induction paperwork during the first transition visit so nothing is rushed.
+If a home visit is not required, we complete the induction paperwork during the first transition visit, so nothing is rushed.

 If it will help, we can bring agencies together for a multi-agency meeting before admission.
 We also try, where appropriate, to observe the pupil in their current setting with the agreement of the placing authority.
 Clear information makes for a smoother start.